lean-mu/mu-helm/README.md

 - Resume from failure - just run it again
 - Deployment ordering - pick the order
 - Parametrizable values.yaml
+- Automation - no more manual deployments (ie. operators)
-- Ease - this one should be first
+- Ease & Automation - this one should be first

 ## Prerequisites

-Before installing Mu you'll need:
+Before installing Mu, you'll need:

 1. A computer running Linux or MacOS.
 2. A k8s cluster preferably with persistent volume provisioning support.
 3. [Helmsman](https://github.com/Praqma/helmsman) and indirectly the Helm 3 package manager, installed locally.

 ## Installation

-#### If you need a local cluster
+### If you need a local cluster

 To setup a local development environment, start minikube as follows: